react-native-google-signin/docs/docs/testing.md

 ---
 sidebar_position: 50
-description: "How to mock Google Sign-In in Jest tests for both the Universal and Original modules."
+description: 'How to mock Google Sign-In in Jest tests for both the Universal and Original modules.'
 ---

 # Testing